SSWConsulting/SSW.Rules.Content/rules/calendar-do-you-set-your-work-hours-in-your-calendars/rule.md

 ---
 type: rule
-title: Calendar - Do you set your work hours in CRM and your calendars?
+title: Calendar - Do you set your work hours in CRM and your Outlook calendar?
 uri: calendar-do-you-set-your-work-hours-in-your-calendars
 authors:
   - title: Adam Cogan